Bedrock-OSS/bedrock-wiki/docs/contribute-style.md

 ### Accent Colors

-Some components support a `color` attribute which can be used to add more visual flare!
+Some components support a `color` attribute which can be used to add more visual flair!
 Here are the values that the wiki currently supports:

 -   <Label color="red">red</Label>